n7on/docker-internals/README.md

 ```

 ### Upload Image
-Images are usually uploaded using "docker push", but we could do this without Docker by calling Docker registry API's directly using [./image-upload](./image-upload).
-You probably would want to first use [./image-download](./image-download) to download some other image to work on, and move that to your <docker-hub-username> filesystem location.
+Images are usually uploaded using `docker push`, but we could do this without Docker by calling Docker registry API's directly using [./image-upload](./image-upload).
+You probably would want to first use [./image-download](./image-download) to download some other image to work on, and move that to `~/.docker-internals/<docker-hub-username>/`

 Ex.
 Move Nginx image/filesystem so it can be altered and uploaded to your own Docker Repo.
 ```bash